Nschennum/CodersConnect/README.md

 A place for developers to create a portfolio and connect with others.

 ## Features
-This app uses a MERN Stack(MongoDB, ExpresJS, NodeJS, and React); It incorporates Redux functionality for future scalability potential; Gravatars will automatically be pulled in from email addresses with associated pictures; The GitHub API was employed for populating Repositories within Portfolios that add their GitHub Username; Moment was utilized for date feilds within forms;
+This app uses a MERN Stack(MongoDB, ExpressJS, NodeJS, and React); It incorporates Redux functionality for future scalability potential; Gravatars will automatically be pulled in from email addresses with associated pictures; The GitHub API was employed for populating Repositories within Portfolios that add their GitHub Username; Moment was utilized for date fields within forms;
-Boostrap and reactstrap were used for styling;
+Bootstrap and reactstrap were used for styling;
 FA icons;
 Images are from pexels.com;